golang/vscode-go/docs/features.md

 If you are using the Go language server, `gopls`, please the [gopls documentation](gopls.md) instead.
 (You can check if you are using `gopls` by opening your VS Code settings and checking if `go.useLanguageServer` is set to `true`.)

-If you are using Go modules without the language server, some of the below features will not be available.
+If you are using Go modules *without* the language server, some of the features listed below will not be available.

-Please see the [Tools](tools.md) documentation for details on how to troubleshoot and adjust your settings.
+Please see the [Tools documentation](tools.md) for details on how to troubleshoot and adjust your settings.

 ## Table of Contents